jrburke/module/docs/inlining.md

 Modules are a way to reuse units of code.
 They can be loaded dynamically, and can be provided by others, allowing easier reuse of those code units.

 Functions are also reusable units of code.
-Just as nested functions are possible, to limit visibility of that reuse, modules should be limited in visibility.
+Just as nested functions limit the visibility of that reuse, modules should allow a similar scoped visibility.

 A great example of this is how Node installs dependencies in nested node_modules directories, and how Browserify combines those modules into a package.
 If nested modules were available, the browserified file would match the same type of scoping reflected in the nested node_modules file layout.